fidelisakoh-alt/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio — Starter

+**Professional Statement:**
+[I am a motivated learner transitioning into cybersecurity, where I can combine creativity, analytical thinking, and empathy for users to help organisations defend against threats.
+As a product designer, I focused on enriching customer experiences by understanding people’s needs; now I want to extend that same care by protecting their data and privacy while aligning with business security goals.
+I am committed to ethical standards and building resilient systems that safeguard both people and organisations.]

+Welcome!
+This is a tidy, job‑ready structure for your cybersecurity portfolio.# Cybersecurity Portfolio — Starter

 Welcome!
 This is a tidy, job‑ready structure for your cybersecurity portfolio.
 Fill it as you progress through the Google Cybersecurity Professional Certificate.